muratk3n/thirdwave/en/tweets/2019/week34.md

 Fitting ODE to data; why the hell not?
 Mayochup.
 Cockamouse.
 OdeFit.
 People do it.
 It's a thing.

-Actually not a bad idea.
+(Actually not a bad idea)

-(geek) Solving ODE over and over, searching for optimal missing vars.. that's what the shooting methods (for TPBVP) does at the end of the day, no?
+(geek) Solving ODE over and over, searching for optimal missing vars.. that's what the shooting methods (for TPBVP) does at the end of the day, isn't it?

 [Link 1](https://kitchingroup.cheme.cmu.edu/pycse/pycse.html#orga222818)